 Native French Canadian speakers also live in Francophone communities outside of Quebec, such as New-Brunswick (Canada’s only officially bilingual province), Northern Ontario and Manitoba.

-Of course we also offer French lessons with the usage and accent from France in case you want to learn French the Parisian way.
+Of course we also offer French lessons with the usage and accent from Paris France in case you want to learn French the Parisian way.

 Canada has three major cities that are French speaking.
 The first is called Quebec City to distinguish it form the province of Quebec.
 The second is Montreal, and third is Ottawa, Canada’s national capital, which is largely (but not entirely) a French speaking city.